Simzshots/Data-Analysis-Portfolio-/README.md

 -  Crime Variable Descriptions: Provided comprehensive descriptions of each crime variable to enhance understanding and context for further analysis.
 -  Model Development: Established correlations between crime rates and population densities using linear regression models, aiding in the development of crime reduction strategies.
 -  Data Visualization: Utilized a variety of visual tools, including histograms, scatterplots, treemaps, and geospatial maps, to effectively illustrate crime frequency and population distribution.

+### Bank Churners and Video Game Sales Data Analysis
+In this project, I conducted a comprehensive statistical analysis of the bank churners and video game sales datasets using R Studio.
+The goal was to derive meaningful insights into customer behavior and sales trends through a series of rigorous statistical tests and modeling techniques.

+#### Bank Churners Analysis
+Data Overview: Analyzed a dataset comprising 10,127 bank customers, focusing on attributes such as age, credit limit, and transaction behavior to understand factors influencing customer attrition.

+-  One-Sample T-Test: Conducted a test to determine if the average age of customers deviates from 45 years.
+The analysis revealed a statistically significant difference, indicating that the average age is not 45.
+-  Welch Two-Sample T-Test: Compared credit limits between male and female customers.
+Results showed a significant difference, with males having higher average credit limits than females.
+-  ANOVA Test: Evaluated if credit limits vary across different card categories.
+The analysis demonstrated significant variability in credit limits among categories.
+-  Linear Regression: Investigated the relationship between credit limit, customer age, and total transaction amount.
+The model identified credit limit and age as significant predictors, though the overall model explained only a small portion of the variance.
+-  Chi-Square Test: Examined the independence of customer attrition from marital status.
+The test indicated no significant relationship between these variables.
+-  Logistic Regression: Identified key predictors of customer attrition, including total transaction amount, gender, and card category.
+Age and credit limit were found to be non-significant in predicting attrition.

+#### Video Game Sales Analysis
+Data Overview: Analyzed video game sales data to explore sales trends across various platforms and genres globally.

+-  Exploratory Analysis: Examined sales patterns, identifying Nintendo as a dominant player in global sales and highlighting popular genres like sports and platform games.
+-  Correlation Exploration: Investigated relationships between sales figures in different regions and other variables to uncover significant sales trends and regional preferences.
+-  Visualization: Created visual representations, such as histograms and scatterplots, to effectively communicate sales data trends and regional performance.